About the course

 The National Mathematics and Physics SCITT (NMAPS), led by Wycombe High School, offers high quality specialist teacher training.

 Training is delivered via our growing network of Regional Training Hubs.
-Our current Hub Lead Schools are: Bolton School, Dulwich College, Charterhouse, Warwick School/King's High Warwick and Wycombe High School/Headington School.
+Our current Hub Lead Schools are: Bolton School, The Camden School for Girls/Queen Elizabeth's Girls' School - North London Hub, Dulwich College - South London Hub, Charterhouse, Warwick School/King's High Warwick and Wycombe High School/Headington School.

 Training is delivered by outstanding, practising, teachers of Mathematics and Physics, in this unique collaboration between the state and independent sectors, and in partnership with subject associations such as The Institute of Physics, The Mathematical Association and the National Centre for Excellence in the Teaching of Mathematics (NCETM).